elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 As we continue with our training, let's consider how these formats serve our objectives and the ways in which we can leverage their strengths while mitigating their limitations.

 !!! question "Reflection"
-    Compare your list to Table 1 from the '10 simple rules' paper[^1].
+    Compare your list of the slide formats from above to the formats mentioned in the ['10 simple rules' paper](https://journals.plos.org/ploscompbiol/article/figure?id=10.1371/journal.pcbi.1007854.t001).

     ??? success "Answer as Table 1"
         | Format            | Advantages                                       | Disadvantages                                   |